 Clinical trials are an essential research technique for furthering medical knowledge and improving patient care.
 Doctors conduct clinical research when unsure whether a novel strategy is effective and safe in humans and which therapies or tactics are appropriate for specific illnesses or groups.
 Clinical trials are critical for discovering novel disease treatments and new techniques to detect, diagnose, and prevent disease development.
 Clinical trials can demonstrate to researchers what works and doesn't work in people, which isn't possible to discover in the lab or with animals.
 Clinical trials can assist doctors in determining if the risks of a new treatment are acceptable compared to the possible benefits.
 The outcomes of clinical trials are unknown to researchers.

 Because of this uncertainty, patients may find it difficult to determine whether or not to participate in a clinical trial.
-While patient volunteers have occasionally been harmed by a clinical trial's therapy or procedure, millions of patients have benefited because others before them volunteered to participate in a trial that resulted in a new, more effective treatment.
-While clinical trials are vital, the decision to participate in one is a personal one that is based on your specific circumstances.
+While patient volunteers rarely get harmed by a clinical trial's therapy or procedure, millions of patients have benefited because others before them volunteered to participate in a trial that resulted in a new, more effective treatment.
+While clinical trials are vital, the decision to participate in one is personal and based on your specific circumstances.
 When presented with a clinical study, you and your doctor must assess the advantages against the dangers and decide what is best for you.